MidHunterX/GNOSIS/README.md

 - [ ] Search for all questions and answers
 - [ ] Search for questions and answers based on Department
 - [ ] Explore questions based on Department
-- [ ] Generate answers using OpenAI API
 - [ ] Generate research materials with duckduckgo API

 ## Technologies Used